Aditya-kr-jha/Prismatic-Engine/docs/PRISMATIC_ENGINE_DOCUMENTATION.md

 ---
 ---

-# PHASE 4: Creation
+# PHASE 4: Creation (7-Stage Pipeline)

 ## Purpose

-The Creation phase transforms scheduled content briefs into production-ready Instagram content (Reels, Carousels, Quotes) through a 5-stage LLM pipeline.
-It analyzes source material, resolves generation modes, creates format-specific content, self-critiques with a rewrite loop, and stores approved content.
+The Creation phase transforms scheduled content briefs into production-ready Instagram content (Reels, Carousels, Quotes) through a **7-stage LLM pipeline**.
+It analyzes source material with counter-truth extraction, resolves mode sequences using the Manson Protocol, generates logic skeletons, creates format-specific content, audits for narrative coherence, self-critiques with a rewrite loop, and stores approved content.
 This phase produces the actual text/scripts that will be published.

 ---